EmmaDawsonDev/guide-to-HF/README.md

 - Fork and download the repo
 - Navigate to the folder where you've saved your code

-#### to open the webpage in your browser and see your changes
+#### To open the webpage in your browser and see your changes:
-- Double click on index.html
+a.
+Double click on index.html
-- If using Terminal (on Mac) or Gitbash, type 'open index.html'
+b.
+If using Terminal (on Mac) or Gitbash, type 'open index.html'

 If you need any help please feel free to contact me, I'm most easily reached on [Twitter](https://twitter.com/emmalearnscode) @emmalearnscode.